Meletios364/Financial_Analysis_Portfolio---Jupyter_Projects/README.md

 # 📊 Financial Analysis Portfolio – Jupyter & Excel Projects

-Welcome to my financial analytics portfolio.
-This repository includes hands-on projects using **Python (Jupyter Notebooks)** and **Excel**, focusing on equity analysis, trend evaluation, and quantitative investment strategies.
+This repository showcases real-world financial analytics projects built with **Python (Jupyter Notebooks)** and **Excel**.

-Each project explores a different aspect of financial data — from corporate performance analysis to stock price behavior and technical indicators.
+The goal is to apply **quantitative methods** to company evaluation, stock market trends, and portfolio optimization — bridging finance theory with data-driven practice.

 ---